 Linda Carson left the corporate grind to settle down seven miles south of nowhere on “The 7MSN Ranch” with a menagerie of donkeys, a dog named Smooch, and Wynonna the pot-bellied diva; amazing photos capture the majesty of painted New Mexico skies at sunset and chronicle the construction of projects around the ranch, including a chicken castle.

-Life on a Southern Farm
+Life on a Southern Farm (No longer exists)

 A hundred acres situated well off the beaten path is the setting for “Life on a Southern Farm,” where Georgia FarmWoman and husband FarmMan live by their own labor, handcrafting goat’s milk soap and HenPals nesting boxes; along with Jack the donkey and Jill the dog, the farm is visited by friendly and fierce wildlife, while a tree-hung hammock lures this blog’s author away from a long list of chores.